-->

 We provide three key programs for under 5 year olds, 10-17 year olds and adults in the workforce.
 Outside of our programs we also create tailored programs for specific groups in response to requests.
 We have a number of expert staff available for event presentations and speaking opportunities and we are establishing a Brain Health and Healing community of practice.
 Please email us via [email protected] if you'd like to know more.

-cannot have their needs met by mainstream or alternative education or training programs.
-It provides social and emotional wellbeing, healing, education, training, and employment support.The Deadly Brains Playgroup is for children under 5 years old to strengthen
+10–17-year-olds who cannot have their needs met by current education systems.
+It provides social and emotional wellbeing,healing, education, training, and employment support and is delivered in the community and in youth detention centres.The Deadly Brains Playgroup is for children under 5 years old and their families.
+It is designed

-The Deadly Brains Playgroup is for children under 5 years old to strengthen their cognitive, social, emotional and communication skills as well as provide education and support to their families.
-It includes Lego therapy and neuro- education.
+The Deadly Brains Playgroup is for children under 5 years old and their families.
+It is designed to strengthen children’s cognitive, social, emotional and communication skills as well as provide education and support to their parents.
+Lego Therapy is a key part of the Deadly Brains Playgroup, a well-researched form of facilitating development in children.'

 The Yili Program